SquareBracketAssociates/EnterprisePharo/README.md

 How to write a book
 -------------------

 This book is written in Pillar markup.
-If you are not familiar with it please check the [pillar-documentation](https://github.com/pillar-markup/pillar-documentation).
+If you are not familiar with it please read the [Pillar chapter](https://ci.inria.fr/pharo-contribution/job/EnterprisePharoBook/lastSuccessfulBuild/artifact/book-result/PillarChap/Pillar.html).

 ###Prerequisites